NlightNFotis/nlightnfotis.github.io/_posts/2022-05-12-reflections-on-learning-how-to-grow-almost-anything.markdown

 (attendance was taken), with no upper limit on how many you could attend.

-I think the Festival of Growing was a nice little fragment of the course's structure, and it also contributed in making the course feel a lot more dynamic in nature.
+I think the Festival of Growing was a nice little fragment of the course's structure, and it also contributed in making the course feel a lot more dynamic in nature (compared to an alternative, hypothetical course consisting only of lectures).

 ## The Final Project